Vegetable Garden Fertilizer, How to Fertilize Vegetable Garden, Gardening with Compost

 More nutrients are added to the plot after you dig the cover crops into the garden.
 Green manure crops also deter vegetable plant diseases, pests, and weeds.

-In more recent times, this technique has fallen by the wayside.
 There was some concern raised about the toxic residues causing harm to the plants.

-Clover plants add nitrogen to the soil which in turn feeds the plants.
-Clover planted as vegetable garden fertilizer suppresses weeds and adds minerals.
-For example, mustard planted in early spring or fall, prevents weeds and fertilizers the following crop.
+For example, mustard planted in early spring or fall, prevents weeds and fertilizes the following crop.

 You Might Also like to Read: